dead-claudia/complex/README.md

 using the Closure Compiler.
 This project is licensed with the GNU GPL v3 or later.

+Please file any bugs you find in the issue tracker, and if you have a patch for a bug, go ahead and send me a pull request.

 **NOTE:** The file complex.es6.js is written in ECMAScript 6, and is not meant for standard use currently.